xosler/dotfiles-linux/README.markdown

 Every developer has his own scripts and aliases to speed-up development and common tasks.
 These are mine, based on the great [holman/dotfiles](http://github.com/holman/dotfiles) project.

-## that differ this from the 'original'?
+## what differ this from the 'original'?

 Simple: holman uses Mac OS, I use Linux.
 See what just happened here?
 I don't have a mac-command-key, neither other executables exclusive for that OS, so, I tweaked it to work in a simple linux box.